kearutherford/BerkeleyForestsAnalytics/README.md

-# UC Berkeley Forest Analytics
+# Berkeley Forests Analytics

-The `UCBForestAnalytics` package is a suite of open-source R functions designed to produce standard metrics for forest management and ecology from field inventory data.
+The `BerkeleyForestsAnalytics` package is a suite of open-source R functions designed to produce standard metrics for forest management and ecology from field inventory data.

 ## Installation instructions

-To install the `UCBForestAnalytics` package from GitHub:
+To install the `BerkeleyForestAnalytics` package from GitHub:

 ``` r
 # install and load devtools